Nantucket Unitarian Universalists are committed to promoting peace and justice in our community and in the world

 Partnering with recent island immigrants, the homeless, Sustainable Nantucket and the Food Pantry, we have developed the following initiatives:

 Developing strategies to help us discern personal and congregational energy use and awareness

 Movie/potluck nights to stir interest and bring more issues to the foreground

-Creation of the ACK Homelessness Team and opening in late fall of 2021, The Warming Place.
-The Warming Place will open 2 mornings per week and invite those with insufficient/no housing inside for breakfast and lunch, community, respite and more.
+Creation of the ACK Homelessness Team and opened in late fall of 2021, The Warming Place.
+The Warming Place was open 2 mornings per week through April 2022 providing warm meals, respite from the cold and a welcoming community.
 Read the proposal here.

 Ongoing Projects Over the Years:

 Neighborhood film project: A series of 8 films shown over 8 months focusing on themes of acceptance, racism, forgiveness, duties, & satisfaction

 Vigils for victims of gun violence